-Denial is the refusal or inability to see what is obviously true, distancing oneself from reality.
-Everyone has had a brush with denial, whether it’s a relationship they shouldn’t be in, feeling that they can take on more tasks than they should, pretending things aren’t as bad as they seem.
-But where denial becomes harmful is when we ignore warning signs detrimental to our physical and mental health.
-Harmful denial is pervasive for those struggling with alcohol or drug addiction.
+Denial is the refusal or inability to see what is true, distancing oneself from reality.
+Everyone has had a brush with denial—whether it’s a relationship they shouldn’t be in, feeling that they can take on more tasks than they should, or pretending things aren’t as bad as they seem.
+But denial becomes harmful when we ignore warning signs detrimental to our physical and mental health.
+Dangerous denial is pervasive for those struggling with alcohol or drug addiction.

 Denial comes in many forms and can look different depending on your personality and circumstances.
 How do people know when they are in denial about their substance abuse?
 Here are just a few examples to let you know if you have a problem with denial:

-- Rationalizing substance use as a temporary solution to an external problem.
+- You are rationalizing substance use as a temporary solution to an external problem.